How Much to Charge for Lawn Mowing in 2026: A Pricing Guide for Solo Operators

 Our recommendation: Use flat-rate per-lawn pricing for your weekly residential customers.
 Quote the price after seeing the property (or at least a satellite photo).
 For anything unusual, fall back to hourly with a clear estimate upfront.

-If you're thinking about starting a landscaping business in 2026, locking down your pricing model early saves a ton of headaches later.
+If you're thinking about starting a lawn care business in 2026, locking down your pricing model early saves a ton of headaches later.

 When and How to Raise Your Prices

 If you haven't raised your prices in the last 12 months, you've given yourself a pay cut.
 Fuel is up.
 Parts are up.
 Insurance is up.
+Fertilizer prices surged 46% in early 2026 due to global supply pressure.
 Your prices should be up too.

 Here's the playbook: